logo

 Your Eligibility status

-If both of your parents naturalised in another country or otherwise lost their German citizenship before you were born, the chain of German citizenship was generally broken.
+If both of your parents naturalized in another country or otherwise lost their German citizenship before you were born, the chain of German citizenship was generally broken.

 However, there are important exceptions: